debug-ito/jQluster/README.md

 # jQluster - jQuery to remote browsers

+**I'm still working on this project.
+Nothing is stable.
+Everything may be changed and be broken sometimes.
+It lacks documentation.**

 jQluster is a jQuery plugin that manipulates DOM objects and events in **other browsers**.